zzzprojects/docs/linqtosql-plus.net/pages/documentations/eval-expressions/eval-compile.md

 # Eval.Compile

 ## Description
-You can compile C# expression at runtime using the [Eval-Expression.NET](https://eval-expression.net/) library.
+You can compile a C# expression at runtime using the [Eval-Expression.NET](https://eval-expression.net/) library.

 You can download it here: [Download](https://eval-expression.net/download)